marrink-lab/polyply_1.0/docs/tutorials/gen-ff.md

 ### Example 1: Polystyrene (PS)

-PS is a simple vinyl polymer with a styrene repeat unit.
-Its repeat unit is small enough that a full 5-mer fits within LigParGen's 200-atom limit.
+PS is a good first case: its styrene repeat unit is small, so a full 5-mer fits within LigParGen's 200-atom limit (no trimming needed, as discussed above).
-This makes it a clean, minimal case to get familiar with the workflow.

 **SMILES for LigParGen** (5-mer with methyl terminals):
 ```